-- Princess Katherine's language lesson and the courting scene in Shakespeare's Henry V both contain untranslated French.
+- Older Than Steam: Princess Katherine's language lesson and the courting scene in Shakespeare's Henry V both contain untranslated French.
 The latter is funny mostly for King Henry's unsubtle mangling of the language.
 The former is basically a scene-long build-up to two predictable and filthy sound puns.

 - The FPS Medal of Honor features some funny conversation between enemies.
 They are spoken in German without subtitles.
 One of them features a meta-joke in which a soldier wonders aloud whether he is real or a character in a work of fiction.

-- Hostile Troll NPCs in the Dwarvish starting area will shout out "Don't be stealin my weed" in Trollish.
+- In-universe in World of Warcraft, Hostile Troll NPCs in the Dwarvish starting area will shout out in Trollish against enemies.
+If a player with a troll goes to the area they'll see they are yelling "Don't be stealin my weed".

 - The arcade game Metal Slug 2 starts out in a Middle-Eastern desert town filled with Arabic signs.
 At the end of the level, where the first boss is fought, two massive banners dominate the street in the background, stating (in Arabic) "I have diarrhea" and "I need medicine."